norbertprokopiuk/PC_GUI/README.md

    - Every widget should be QWidget.
    - If you want to use QtDesigner, don't change the generated file.
    - File generated from 'widgetname'.ui should be named 'widgetname'_ui.py
    - Widget should be controlled via class named 'widgetname' located in 'widgetname'.py.
-This class should have method called update.
+This class should have a method called update.
    - If it's possible try to keep your widget easily resizable.
 Add minimum and maximum size.
    - Qt is based on signals/interrupts.
 Heavy tasks should be handled by QThreads otherwise application will freeze.